 Educational records will not be released to individuals other than the student except as provided for by FERPA.
 This provision includes: (1) A parent who claims a student as a dependent on their most recent federal income tax form.
 The parent must submit a Parental Affidavit for Academic Information to access the student's record.
 (2) A person to whom a student grants access to his/her educational record by submitting a Student Consent for Release of Records.
-These forms must be submitted for each request.
-These forms must be submitted for each request.
+Consent for release of records will remain in effect unless rescinded by written request from the student.